Extending your writing to monetize a blog makes very good sense for authors.

 I prefer the first two.
-Slower, but far less costly and much better in the long term.
+Slower, but much cheaper and you will build a more loyal audience over the long term.

 5. Your blog must be at least one year old.

 Because when you apply to advertisers such as Google Adsense, Chitika or any other affiliate, they will want to see that your blog will make money for them if you display their ads on your site.

 The only way to prove this is to have a good history of steady and increasing traffic to your blog.

 Understanding this is vital, so forget about making a cent in advertising in your first year, but get to work on building your fantastic blog now and reaping the year on year rewards later.

-During the first year, you should concentrate on writing great content, and be learning how to use SEO to increase your site visitors as well as giving your blog maximum social media exposure.
+During the first year, you should concentrate on writing great content, and be learning how to be a freelance blogger.
+Use SEO to increase your site visitors as well as giving your blog maximum social media exposure.